jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 The push notification message.
 This can include variables.
 For more information, see [Alarms - Message Variables][enterprise_cfgmonitor_alarm_messagevariables].

-For more information on the receipt of these push notifications, refer to the Spotlight Mobile User Guide.
+For more information on the receipt of these push notifications, refer to the [Spotlight Mobile Guide][mobile_alarm_notifications].

 ### Send email to